OmarBedawi/myMovies/README.md

 ### Known Bugs

 -   The console is displaying an Error 404 (favicon.ico:1) but I can't locate the error itself.
+However, this error is not interfering with the code.